Early Years Foundation Stage

 There are seven areas of learning and development in EYFS and these help to build the foundation for igniting children’s curiosity and enthusiasm for learning, forming relationships and thriving.

 During the first few weeks of Nursery and Reception, we develop relationships with the children and we model and establish consistent routines, so that they feel happy and settled at school.
 We then complete our Nursery and Reception baseline assessments, alongside the statutory DfE Baseline Assessment for Reception children.
 As well as finding out about children’s strengths and areas for development, we also like to find out about their interests, and all of this information is then used to help us develop our learning environment and plan our learning experiences.

 Each child has their own profile on our electronic ‘Learning Journal’ programme.
-Here we keep evidence of their learning through observations, work samples, photographs and videos.
-We ask for parents to also contribute to children’s learning journals using our ‘Wow Moment’ sheets or through our ‘Parent Postcard’ app.
-This information informs our next steps in teaching and learning, and it also allows us to show progress and make judgements as to whether children are on track to achieve their targets.
+Here we keep evidence of their independent learning through observations, work samples, photographs and videos.
+We ask for parents to also contribute to children’s learning journals using our ‘Wow Moment’ sheets.
+Children also have their own maths, English and phonics books which contain all of the work that has been completed in adult-directed activities.
+Our wonderful floor books contain a variety of work and photographs from each term's topic lessons.
+All of this gathered information informs our next steps in teaching and learning, and it also allows us to show progress and make judgements as to whether children are on track to achieve their targets.
 Children that are not on track to meet their targets are identified early and support is put in place to bridge any gaps in knowledge and understanding.